ericdrgn/drgn.nyxt/README.md

 #### /themes directory
 <details><summary>files</summary>

-- **drgn-dark.lisp**: Opinionated styling, b/w with only tabs and modes in status buffer.
+- **drgn-dark.lisp**: Opinionated minimal styling, white on black with only tabs and modes in status buffer.
-- **drgn-light.lisp**: Opinionated styling, b/w with only tabs and modes in status buffer.
+- **drgn-light.lisp**: Opinionated minimal styling, black on white with only tabs and modes in status buffer.
-- **standard-dark.lisp**: Opinionated styling, b/w with only tabs and modes in status buffer.
+- **standard-dark.lisp**: Opinionated minimal styling, white on black.
-- **standard-light.lisp**: Opinionated styling, b/w with only tabs and modes in status buffer.
+- **standard-light.lisp**: Opinionated minimal styling, black on white.
 </details>

 ## Extending